RuhAm/T-REx/README.md

 This command will perform tensor decomposition using a rank supplied by the user and train 3 classifiers (Elastic Net, Random Forest, Support Vector Machine) using example training data and output the probabilities of sweep using the empirical test data.

+The results will be saved in the following folder:

    ```sh
    /T-REx/Data/Results/Empirical/
    ```

-The output files will be named as follows:

 For Elastic net- the output probabilities will be saved in the "Probs_EN.csv" file and the class prediction will be saved in the "Class_EN.csv" file.